yoshiori/profile_switcher/README.md

 2.  **Set as default browser:**

-    You can then set Profile Switcher as the default handler for `http` and `httpss` schemes using `xdg-settings`:
+    You can then set Profile Switcher as the default handler for `http` and `https` schemes using `xdg-settings`:
     ```bash
     xdg-settings set default-web-browser profile_switcher.desktop
     xdg-settings check default-web-browser profile_switcher.desktop